 - 1. Pin names are of type Pxn, with x being the PORT instance (A, B) and n the pin number.
-The notation for signals is PORTx_PINn.
-All pins can be used as event input. - 2.
-All pins can be used for external interrupt, where pins Px2 and Px6 of each port have full asynchronous - 3.
+Notation for signals is PORTx_PINn.
+All pins can be used as event inputs. - 2.
+All pins can be used for external interrupts, where pins Px2 and Px6 of each port have full asynchronous detection. - 3.
 Alternate pin positions.
 For selecting the alternate positions, refer to section 15.
 PORTMUX Port Multiplexer.